Air Bubble Curtains with Bubble Tubing®

 Reducing underwater sounds is an important goal.
-Air bubble curtains offer a promising means of lessening the impact of aggressive sound on marine mammals by confining and reducing sound intensity and the speed over which the sound waves travel.
+Air bubble curtains offer a promising means of lessening the impact of aggressive sound on marine mammals by confining and reducing the sound intensity and the speed over which the sound waves travel.

-Surrounding active undersea operations with walls of bubbles will alter the shape of the noise waves.
+Surrounding ongoing undersea operations with walls of bubbles will alter the shape of the noise waves.
 When a pressure wave hits an air bubble, it will compress the bubble, and then it will expand again, so energy is lost.
 Sound travels faster through water than air but will slow down if it hits air bubbles.

 Air bubbles are then a means of reducing the sound transmitted from stationary sources.
-By surrounding a rig or ship with bubbles of air the amount of noise can be reduced and dispersed.
+By surrounding a rig or ship with bubbles of air, the amount of noise can be reduced and dispersed.

-These companies contact us to obtain our Bubble Tubing® to integrate in their existing guiding systems that function with various components.
+These companies contact us to obtain our Bubble Tubing® to integrate into their existing guiding systems that function with various components.
 Bubble Tubing® creates a bubble curtain deterring fish from swimming past the bubble wall.
 By installing Bubble Tubing® in a strategic location of a dam, a hydrant or other engineering structure, we can redirect fish to ladders specially designed for them.
 Other components such as strobe lights and sounds at low frequencies can be added to redirect the fish to safe places or prevent them from passing into water intakes that can be fatal to the fish.

-As seen on the video below, air bubble curtains made of Bubble Tubing® are already in use as fish screening systems to stop jellyfish from entering and blocking water intake pipes in the United Kingdom.
+As seen in the video below, air bubble curtains made of Bubble Tubing® are already in use as fish screening systems to stop jellyfish from entering and blocking water intake pipes in the United Kingdom.

 - See how our Bubble Tubing® can control the movement of jellyfish on our YouTube channel.